cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/2021-10-12-object-Oriented-Concepts.md

 - determines how an object will behave and what the object will contain.
 - a blueprint or a set of instruction to build a specific type of object.
 - It provides initial values for member variables and member functions or methods.

+User-defined Classes

+Python provides a way to define `new functions` in programs, it also provides a way to `define new classes of objects`.

+### Access control to Class

+**Access level modifiers** determine `whether other classes can use a particular field or invoke a particular method`.

+There are two levels of access control:
+- At the top level—`public`, or `package-private` (no explicit modifier).
+- At the member level—`public, private, protected`, or `package-private` (no explicit modifier)

+class declared with the modifier `public`
+- that class is visible to all classes everywhere.
+- If a class has no modifier (the default, package-private), it is visible only within its own package (packages are named groups of related classes)

+The `private` modifier
+- specifies that the member can only be accessed in its own class.

+The `protected` modifier
+- specifies that the member can only be accessed within its own package (as with package-private)
+- and, in addition, by a subclass of its class in another package.

+---

+### Python `class&Instance`

+Python is an `object-oriented programming` language.
+- provides features that support `object-oriented programming (OOP)`.

+在Python中，所有数据类型都可以视为Object，当然也可以自定义对象。
+- 自定义的对象数据类型就是面向对象中的类（`Class`）的概念。

+---

+### Java

+the main “actors” in the object-oriented paradigm are called `objects`.

+- Each `object` is an `instance` of a `class`.

+- Each `class` presents to the outside world a concise and consistent view of the objects that are instances of this class, without going into too much unnecessary detail or giving others access to the inner workings of the objects.

+- The class definition typically specifies the data fields, also known as instance variables, that an object contains, as well as the methods (operations) that an object can execute.

+Software implementations should achieve robustness, adaptability, and reusability.

 ---